saurabhsen24/shareit/README.md

 # ShareIt App

-Its a social media app created using Spring boot and Angular
+Its a social media app created using Spring boot and Angular where people can share pictures, memes, videos and up vote or down vote it, comment on it etc.

 ## App Demo Video